May 3, 2016

 - Monte Carlo Decision Simulations

-Dr. David Newton is a full-time new venture consultant, and an adjunct professor in the MBA program at Pepperdine.
-His consulting focuses on innovative online education and high-tech product strategies.
-Previously, he taught 23 years at Westmont (founded the entrepreneurship program 1990), 5 years at Pepperdine (1984-1990), and 1 year at UMass-Amherst (1987-1988).
-The Freedoms Foundation of Valley Forge named him its 2008 National Leavey Award Winner for Excellence in Private Enterprise Education, and he has been a national Master Teacher of Entrepreneurship at the Experiential Classroom symposium (2004-2013).
-Newton served as: Chief Economist at Hispanic Business magazine (Jan-Dec, 1994); Editorial Review Board - Journal of Small Business Strategy (1993-1996); Contributing Editor on Growth Capital at Industry Week Growing Companies magazine (1998-2000); Moderator for small-cap stocks at eRaider.com (1999-2001); and Contributing Editor on Small Firm Finance at Entrepreneur magazine (200-2005).
+Dr. David Newton is a full-time new venture consultant, and has taught in the Rady Center for Executive Development since 2013.
+His consulting focuses on high-tech product strategies and innovative online learning platforms.
+For 28 years he was a full-time professor at UMass-Amherst, Westmont, and the Pepperdine MBA program.
+The Freedoms Foundation of Valley Forge named him its 2008 National Leavey Award Winner for Excellence in Private Enterprise Education, and he has been a national Master Teacher of Entrepreneurship at the Experiential Classroom symposium every year since 2004.
+Previously he served as: Chief Economist at Hispanic Business magazine (Jan-Dec, 1994); Editorial Review Board - Journal of Small Business Strategy (1993-1996); Contributing Editor on Growth Capital at Industry Week Growing Companies magazine (1998-2000); Moderator for small-cap stocks at eRaider.com (1999-2001); and Contributing Editor on Small Firm Finance at Entrepreneur magazine (2000-2005).

-Dr. Newton has authored/co-authored 9 books including the ground-breaking Entrepreneurial Ethics (Kendall-Hunt, 1997) and How To Be A Small-Cap Investor (McGraw-Hill, 1999) – selected the November ‘99 book-of-the-month by Money magazine, and awarded a 1999 Top-10 Books in Investments and Finance by Forbes magazine.
-He continues to speak extensively throughout California and the U.S. and in Europe.
+Dr. Newton has consulted to over 500 firms since 1984, and authored/co-authored over 190 published articles and 10 books including: 1- the ground-breaking Entrepreneurial Ethics (Kendall-Hunt, 1997), 2- How To Be A Small-Cap Investor (McGraw-Hill, 1999) – selected the November ‘99 book-of-the-month by Money magazine, and awarded a 1999 Top-10 Books in Investments and Finance by Forbes magazine, and 3- Job Creation (E3 Free Market Press, 2010 - Foreword by Arthur Laffer).
+His latest book is The Misguided History Of American Taxes (2016, Foreword by Fred Barnes).
+He continues to speak extensively throughout California and the U.S., as well as in Europe.